SouailJ/rml-tutorial/README.md

 We now execute the mapping with:

-`$ java -jar rmlmapper-6.5.1-r371-all.jar -m weather-mapping.ttl -c weather-config.properties -o weather-output.ttl`
+`$ java -jar rmlmapper-6.5.1-r371-all.jar -m weather-mapping.ttl -o weather-output.ttl`

 And six triples should be generated: